Coal News We love to talk!

 An Ordinance enabled the Government to re-allocate 204 coal mines cancelled by the Supreme Court.
 The Centre came up with the Coal Mines (Special Provisions) Bill, 2015, to replace the Ordinance, as required under Article 123 of the Constitution.
 After the approval by the Lok Sabha, the Bill moved to the Rajya Sabha, where it was referred to the Select Committee.

-- CIL's new chief eyes technology to boost coal output Read more
+- CR developing new station to boost WCLs coal supply Read more